ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # In moonlit shines, shadows darken,

-# A serenade of twilight's trance.
+# A mermaid of twilight's swim.

 # Planets above, a magical sea,